Efficient photon sorter in a high-dimensional Hilbert space: QKD with qu its

 We focus here on the efficient sorting of single photons with arbitrary complex wavefronts.
-Ideally, what is needed is an OAM version of a polarizer, i.e. a single optical element, one per MUB basis, that can efficiently sort each of the qu$d$it states in that basis while equally distributing every other qu$d$it state.
+Ideally, what is needed is an qu$d$it version of a polarization sorter, i.e. a single optical element, one per MUB basis, that can efficiently sort each of the qu$d$it states in that basis while equally distributing every other qu$d$it state.
 Thick holographic gratings fortunately produce high diffraction efficiency in the first order \cite{Goodman:05,Kogelnik:69,Case:75}.
 If several predominant diffracted orders are required, as is the case for sorting, several independent fringe structures can exist in the emulsion.
 Such multiplexed holograms have been used for multiple-beam splitters and recombiners \cite{Case:75} and more recently for wide-angle beam steering\cite{Ciapurin:06}.
 In this paper we propose such a MUB-state sorter based on a multiplexed thick holographic element constructed from commercially available photo thermal refractive (PTR) glass \cite{Efimov:99}.
 Due to the unique properties of PTR glass the grating's thickness can approach several {\it mm} and be highly Bragg selective.
 There is evidence that such sorters can be highly efficient, $> 95\%$ \cite{Ciapurin:06}.
-Our simulations presented here and empirical data on thick Bragg gratings indicate that they may provide an adequate solution to this critical and long standing problem.
+Our simulations presented here and empirical data on thick Bragg gratings indicate that they may provide an adequate solution to this critical problem.

-Before we describe our proposed thick holographic MUB sorter we will briefly focus our attention on twelve-state QKD and work in a $3$-dimensional Hilbert space.
+Before we describe our proposed thick holographic MUB sorter we will briefly focus our attention on ``twelve-state QKD'' and work in a $3$-dimensional state space.
 This is one more dimension than that available to photon polarization states and serves to illustrate our approach.
-Nevertheless, our work is equally applicable to higher dimensional Hilbert spaces.
+Nevertheless, our work is equally applicable to higher dimensional state spaces.
 Its limitations will require further investigation.